Skip to Content

 The engine on a gas lawnmower combusts the fuel and air mixture to convert energy from the gas into the flywheel’s rotary motion that drives the blade.
 This process can be broken down into four parts.

-2. Compression of the fuel-air mix: The piston moves up inside the cylinder compressing the air-fuel mixture.
+2. Compression of the fuel-air mix: The piston moves up inside the cylinder, compressing the air-fuel mixture.
 The reduction enables the power when fuel is burned.

 3. Gas combustion: When the piston is about to reach the topmost position, the energy starts to burn.
 It happens either by a spark or due to enough rise in pressure.
 This blast pushes the piston down, transferring power into the flywheel.

-Lubrication
+Troubleshoot Engine: Lubrication

-Along-with the Oil ring, another ring is also present, wrapping itself around the piston.
-This ring also plays a very important role.
-If any of the rings present on the engine’s piston are weak, engine performance will fall drastically.
-Due to reduced engine activity, the lawnmower’s cutting ability decreases.
 The other ring, as mentioned, is the compression ring.
-This ring aims to control the burning pressure inside the chamber and bring it to useful work.
-When you buy a replacement, ensure that you replace both the Oil rings and compression rings.
+This ring aims to control the burning pressure inside the chamber and bring it to practical work.
+When you buy a replacement, ensure that you replace both Oil and compression rings.
 They are often sold together.

 Cooling